The Latest: US trade partners around the world react to Trump's new tariffs

 “It’s one of the major successes of Team Thailand in a win-win approach, to secure the country’s export base and economic security in a long run,” he said in a statement.
 He didn’t immediately say what was the latest offer Thailand made to the U.S.

 The agreement came days after a ceasefire between Thailand and Cambodia to halt the nearly weeklong clashes that killed at least 41 people.
-It was brokered with U.S. pressure as Trump said he would not move forward with trade agreements if the conflict continued.
+It was brokered with U.S. pressure as President Donald Trump said he wouldn't move forward with trade agreements if the conflict continued.